 Recap by Ken Thompson - Photos by Bob Labuski

-Despite the threat of bad weather the January Breakfast and Birding at Connetquot State Park Preserve was another success.
-The event is put on by the Connetquot State Park Preserve staff, The Friends of Connetquot and Great South Bay Audubon.
+Despite the threat of bad weather, the January 16th Breakfast and Birding at Connetquot River State Park Preserve was another success.
+The event is put on by the New York State Parks Environmental Education staff, the Friends of Connetquot and Great South Bay Audubon.

-The room was again full for the continental breakfast with coffee, tea and juice.
-The Friends of Connetquot supplied the breakfast foods.
-The bagels were donated by the Melville Deli.
+The room was again full for the continental breakfast and welcoming with the aroma of coffee.
+The Friends of Connetquot, the Melville Deli and other good people supplied the breakfast foods, which included bagels, cinnamon bread, scones, fruit, and more.
 Folks filled their plates and watched a presentation by Pam Hunter introducing winter waterfowl and birds we might expect to see.

 Then we headed outside for the walks led by the folks from Great South Bay Audubon.
 We split into two groups and went to the main pond to look for ducks.
-We saw Gadwall, Mallards, Common Mergansers, Bufflehead, Hooded mergansers and American Wigeons.
-Then we walked the paths around the building complex to look for land birds.
-A highlight was an off season Eastern Towhee bathing in a roadside puddle allowing us to set up a scope and get everyone a good opportunity see it up close.
-We had twenty five species of bids for the day.
-We hope to see you for our next breakfast and Birding event.
+We saw Gadwall, Mallards, Common Mergansers, Bufflehead, Hooded Mergansers, American Wigeons, and a Pied-billed Grebe.
+Afterward, we walked the paths around the building complex to look for land birds.
+A highlight was an off-season Eastern Towhee bathing in a roadside puddle that was seen by one of the groups; this unexpected sighting even allowed time to set up a scope and gave everyone a good opportunity see the bird up close.
+Total for both groups was twenty six species of bids for the day.
+We hope to see you for our next Breakfast and Birding event.

 Recap by Ken Thompson - Photos by Helga Merryman